 - Grocery stores

 - Convenience stores

 - Retail stores

 Prices vary depending on where you go.
-A bank may charge more for a money order than a convenience store.
+For example, a financial institution may charge more for a money order than a convenience store or USPS, and a Western Union money order may differ in price from that of a MoneyGram money order.
 Getting one at Walmart may be your cheapest bet — you can buy one for 88 cents.

 When to use a money order